 The behavior of Oracle Database 12c is slightly different when it comes to installation of Sample schemas as compared to the previous versions.
 Though the process of installation of sample schemas or say users in Oracle Database 12c is a bit lengthy but still, it’s worth learning.

 In Oracle Database 12c tutorial 2 I demonstrated the process of unlocking sample schemas in the default pluggable database and by default I mean the one which is made during the creation of a fresh container database.
-But in today’s tutorial I will show you how you can install sample schemas in user created pluggable database.
+But in today’s tutorial, I will show you how you can install sample schemas in the user-created pluggable database.
 Thus along with the installation of the sample schema, today in this tutorial you will also learn how to create a user pluggable database.

 So without wasting much of your time let’s jump directly over to the tutorial.

 As we are installing the sample schemas in user pluggable database thus we will start with its creation and to create a user pluggable database we will use the Database Configuration Assistant also know by the name of DBCA.

 Step 0: Launch the DBCA with Administrative Privilege.

 To launch the DBCA with Administrative privilege, open your START Menu and search for DBCA and then Right Click “dbca.bat” file and choose “Run as Administrator”.

 Here on the first screen of the DBCA, you have 5 database operations among these, choose the last one which is “Manage Pluggable Databases”.

 In the Next step, you have to select the operation which you want to perform on your pluggable database.
 As in our case, we want to create a new pluggable database thus we will go with the first option which is “Create a Pluggable database”.